ThallasTV/OpenGL-2D-Scene/README.md

 # OpenGL-2D-Scene
-2D Scene created using the OpenGL API
+2D Scene created using the OpenGL API.

+Assignment for Year 2 Computer Games Development.